 - Each row in the table represents an address map.

-- You can map up to 5,000 recipient addresses in your organization to other addresses.
+- Each address map can include up to 5,000 recipient addresses.

 - On the left, select the top-level organizational unit.

-- To apply the setting to all received messages, select All incoming messages.
+- All incoming messages: Apply the setting to all received messages.

-- (Optional) To send the message to the original recipient as well as the new address, under Routing options, check the Also route to original destination box.
+(Optional) To also send the message to the original recipient, check the Also route to original destination box.

-- In the box, enter the original address followed by the address that you want to map to.
-Separate the addresses with a comma.
+- In the Map to address field, enter the address you want to map to.

 - Click Add.

-- At the bottom of the email settings page, click Save.
+- At the bottom of the Add setting box, click Save.